flaf/miscellaneous/puppet/modules/puppetserver/README.md

 1. It's the maximum number of groups to which a node belongs in the data hierarchy (in the file `hiera.yaml`.
 The default value of this parameter is `10`.

+The `datacenters` parameter is required only when the profile of the puppetserver is `client` and must be, in this case, a non-empty array of non-empty strings (the list of all datacenters in the hierarchy).
+Regardless of the profile defined, the ENC script defines the `datacenter` (the name of the datacenter of the current node) and the `datacenters` (the list of all datacenters in the hierarchy) global
+variables:
+* With an `autonomous` puppetserver, the `datacenters` global variable is defined via the filename `datacenter/*.yaml` in the hierarchy (without the `yaml` extension).
+* With a `client` puppetserver, this global variable is defined via the `datacenters` parameter of the class `puppetserver::params`.

 The `groups_from_master` parameter is an array of non-empty strings (but the array can be empty).
 The default value of